JoyAhan/Game_Engine/ReadMe.md

 # Project Odyssey - Game Engine

-This project implements a simple text-based adventure game engine in Java.
+This project implements a simple text-based adventure game engine in Java that allows players to explore interconnected rooms using text commands.
 The core components are:

-- **Room:** Represents a location in the game, with a description and exits.
+- **Room:** Represents a location in the game with an ID, name, description, and available exits.
-- **GameWorld:** Manages the collection of rooms and the player's current location.
+- **GameWorld:** Manages the game state including rooms and player's current location.
-- **Command:** An interface for executable actions (e.g., "go north").
+- **Command:** An interface for executable game actions (e.g., "go", "look", "help").
-- **CommandRegistry:** Registers and retrieves commands based on user input.
+- **CommandRegistry:** Handles command registration and execution based on user input.
-- **Main:** The entry point, handles game initialization and the main game loop.
+- **Main:** The entry point that initializes the game world and runs the main game loop.

 ## Class Diagram